Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Development workflow

-After the initial setup, there are two major build steps in building a Moddable application for Gecko.
+After the initial setup, there are two major steps to build a Moddable application for Gecko.

 First, the JavaScript application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
 This produces a `xs_gecko.a` archive file.

-Second, a Simplicity Studio project builds an application stub and device libraries and links the Moddable archive.
+Second, a Simplicity Studio project builds an application stub and device libraries which are linked to the Moddable archive.

-Simplicity Studio is then used to upload the binary to the device and debug C-level code.
+After the application is built, Simplicity Studio uploads the binary to the device and can be used to debug C code.
 JavaScript code can be debugged with the **xsbug** debugger as described below.

 #### `mcconfig` and Subplatforms

-The Gecko introduces subplatforms to the Moddable build.
+Each major Gecko model is represented by a sub-platform in the model build, both in the manifests and in the command line arguments to `mcconfig`.

 Platform | Subplatform | Platform Flag | Device
 ---------|-------------|------|-------